We can't find the internet

 I've already espoused my view that functional programming is generally preferable to imperative.
 I view logic programming, in a vague sense, as a higher level of thinking in that there's less I need to instruct the computer to do, and can declare (or, describe) what is to be done, and let it figure it out for me.

-One potential barrier to logic programming being adopted is that who wants to learn a whole new programming langauge that's very specific, as opposed to Rust, Elixir, Clojure, etc that can solve a wide array of problems.
+One potential barrier to logic programming being adopted is that who wants to learn a whole new programming language that's very specific, as opposed to Rust, Elixir, Clojure, etc that can solve a wide array of problems.